yasiryagi/helpdesk/roles/council-members/README.md

 9. If everything has worked correctly, your proposal should now be `active` on the proposals page.

 ## Voting on Proposals
-While any member can make a proposal, only council members can vote!
+While any member can make a proposal, only Council Members can vote!

 The voting process is rather simple.
 The first step is to navigate to the proposals (`/proposals`) page and view the currently active proposals.
 Select the proposal you would like to vote on and simply click the button corresponding to your decision (based on discussion with other council members) on the merits of the proposal.